yaokai-liu/xRe/README.md

 1. **Const Expressions**: Const expression means can be computed and replaced with their value before match stage.
 2. **Labels**: Labels are those identifiers consistent with only lower letters, digits or underscore, and must start with lower letters.
    1. Using `=` to give an xRe structure a label, only can be using in non-expression and non-set structures.
-   2. Using `@` to apply the structure of a label in match program, only can be using in non-expression and non-set structures.
+   2. Using `@` to apply the structure of called label in match program, only can be using in non-expression and non-set structures.
-   3. Using `#` get the order number of a label in label array, only can be using in expressions.
+   3. Using `#` to apply a copy of structure of the called label, only can be using in expressions.
    4. Using `$` to apply the last matching result of a label, treat as a plain text structure, only can be using in non-expression and non-set structures.

-   When assign or call a label, the label must be bracketed with `<` and `>`.
+   When assign or call a label, the label must be bracketed with `<` and `>`, and can be suffixed with `:` followed some attributes.

    More details see [label](#label).
 3. **Functions**: Functions are those identifiers that stored in match program and can be called.